 That, friends, is called a flop.
 But Trank has his next job lined up -- a film he's writing and directing about the final days of Al Capone, starring Tom Hardy.
 Fancy, right?

 But if you look at the statistics around representation behind the camera, the career trajectories of Jenkins, Trevorrow and Trank are a quick snapshot of a much broader issue.

-Just a few weeks later, the Equal Employment Opportunity Commission announced that following an investigation that had lasted nearly a year and a half, it found that major Hollywood studios had “systematically discriminated” against female directors.
+Just a few weeks after that research was published, the Equal Employment Opportunity Commission announced that following an investigation that had lasted nearly a year and a half, it found that major Hollywood studios had "systematically discriminated" against female directors.

 But Hollywood isn't the only industry that the EEOC has trained its eye on recently.
 Last year, it released a report that confirms again the regular criticism aimed at the tech industry: serious work needs to be done on the diversity front.